ehmatthes/django-simple-deploy/docs/platform_sh/quick_start.md

 ## Automated deployment

 If you want, you can automate this entire process.
-This involves just three steps:
+This involves just four steps:

 ```
+$ pip install platformshconfig
 $ pip install django-simple-deploy
 # Add `simple_deploy` to INSTALLED_APPS in settings.py.
 $ python manage.py simple_deploy --platform platform_sh --automate-all